Anonymized client outcomes

 Automation:

-Parse inbox + attachments, extract key fields, create the record in the system of record, request missing info automatically.
+Parse inbox + attachments, extract key fields, create records in the source system, request missing info automatically.

 Result: